amoeba/alembic/README.md

 ## Contributing

 I can use all the help I can get, please feel issues or reach out to me directly before sending in pull requests though.

+Some possible ways to contribute are:

+- I was learning Rust while I wrote most of this so if you see things that could be improved, please let me know
+- File issues with ideas
+- Implement more hooks or client functions